trevorvaughan-ux/hanuman-demo/HANUMAN_SKELETON.md

       blurb:"One line shown on the menu card.", pattern:{in:4, hold:1, out:6, rest:1},   // seconds for each part of the breath
       duration:120,                            // total seconds it runs
-      intro:"What HANi says once at the start.", inhale:[["Big line for breathing in","smaller line under it"]],   // add more pairs; they rotate exhale:[["Big line for breathing out","smaller line under it"]] }
+      intro:"What Hani says once at the start.", inhale:[["Big line for breathing in","smaller line under it"]],   // add more pairs; they rotate exhale:[["Big line for breathing out","smaller line under it"]] }